-How to check type of variable in Python in if condition
+To check the type of a variable in Python in an if

 isinstance(object, classinfo)